How Much Are Average Plumbing Estimates?

 A plumber can repair a broken gas line for $150 to $650, or $6 to $7 per linear foot.
 Just like water pipes, gas lines can leak, and when they do, they must be fixed as soon as possible.
 The gas must be turned off to prevent a buildup of dangerous gas in your home.

 Sump Pump Repair Cost

-Repairing the sump pump costs about $495 on average with most spending between $380 and $550.
+Sump pump repair costs $200 to $870 on average.
 The sump pump needs to function properly to keep low-level areas dry.
 Call your plumber if the pump is clogged, there’s no water in the basin, it’s making strange noises, it’s running continuously, or the pipes have burst.
 Our sump pump installation cost guide covers the replacement prices in detail and pricing factors based on size.